NITHISH74/Mini-project-Super-Resolution/README.md

 In conclusion, The Deep learning-based image enhancement process using the Enhanced Super Resolution Generative Adversarial Network (ESRGAN).
-The script begins by preprocessing and enhancing an original image through the ESRGAN model, resulting in a highresolution, visually improved image.
+The script begins by preprocessing and enhancing an original image through the ESRGAN model, resulting in a High Resolution, visually improved image.
 Post-processing steps involve sharpening the enhanced image to further refine its quality.
 Additionally, the script explores down sampling and subsequently upscaling a test image, demonstrating the model's performance on